Crontab

 Sets when the job is executed.

-Takes into consideration the status of the application when the task will be executed.
+Takes into account the status of the application when the task will be executed.

-For example, if you stop the application at 00:00 to perform a backup, it delays the task until you consider the backup process will be completed.
+For example, if you stop the application at 00:00 to perform a backup, it delays the task until the backup process is complete.

 true